joaogoes1/goes-player/README.md

 Steps:
 1. Upgrade to latest version of AGP, Android SDK and use gradle kts ✅
+2. Migrate each fragments of home to Jetpack Compose
+    - AlbumFragment ✅
+    - HomeFragment ✅
+    - ArtistFragment ✅
+    - MusicFragment ✅
+    - PlaylistFragment ✅
+    - FolderFragment ✅
+    - GenreFragment ✅
-2. Migrate to SingleActivity Architecture
+3. Migrate to SingleActivity Architecture
    1. Create MainFragment
    2. Move layout from MainActivity
    3. Isolate player layout and remove repeated code from fragments
-3. Migrate each fragments of home to Jetpack Compose
-    - AlbumFragment ✅
-    - HomeFragment ✅
-    - ArtistFragment ✅
-    - FolderFragment
-    - GenreFragment
-    - MusicFragment
-    - PlaylistFragment
+   4. Migrate others activities to fragments